Linaro/website/_posts/current/blog/2021-01-08-linaro-engineering-highlights-december-2020.md

 # The Future of 32-bit Linux

 {% include image.html path="/assets/images/content/core-eng.jpg" class="small-inline left" alt="Core Engineering icon" %}
 The news cycle for processors and system-on-chip (SoC) products these days is all about 64-bit cores powering the latest computers and smartphones, so it’s easy to be misled into thinking that all 32-bit technology is obsolete.
 That quickly leads to the idea of removing support for 32-bit hardware, which would clearly make life easier for kernel developers in a number of ways.
-At the same time, a majority of embedded systems used today do use 32-bit processors , so a valid question is if this will ever change, or if 32-bit will continue to be the best choice for devices that do not require significant resources.
+At the same time, a majority of embedded systems used today use 32-bit processors , so a valid question is if this will ever change, or if 32-bit will continue to be the best choice for devices that do not require significant resources.

 To find an answer, it is worth taking a look at different types of systems supported in Linux today, how they have evolved over time with the introduction of 64-bit processors, why they remain popular, and what challenges these face today and in the future.
 [Continue reading](https://lwn.net/Articles/838807/)